Avani1994/TDAAndVisualizationMiceData/README.md

 Ex: `python3 ./ClusteringScripts/waveletClustering.py ../Mice_Dataset/preg_for_mice.xlsx JNP`
 2. **TDA Clustering**
-Use Dimension 1 persistence diagrams and wasserstein distance with degree 2 for clustering I assume you have dimension 1 persistence diagram with birth death pairs in a file (generated in step 3 above) in the input directory each ending with 1.dgm
+Use Dimension 1 persistence diagrams and wasserstein distance with degree 2 for clustering I assume you have dimension 1 persistence diagram with birth death pairs in a file (generated in step 3 in Part-1) in the input directory each ending with 1.dgm
 Use following command:
 `python3 ./ClusteringScripts/tdaClustering.py inputDir  `
 Ex: `python3 ./ClusteringScripts/tdaClustering.py ../Results/CohomologyOPPregJNP/  `